sepehrafla/Drive-Safe/README.md

- three-layer neural network which performs photo recognition to identifydifferent types of impaired driving
+ three-layer neural network which performs photo recognition to identify different types of impaired driving